Fuchida/posts/python-classes-by-example.md

-title: Python Clases by Example
+title: Python Classes by Example
 date: 2016

 ###Basic structure of a class